Ibexian/EastMeetsKitchen/_posts/2017-02-12-charcoal-hokkaido-milk-bread.md

     <img src="/images/274-8.jpg">
 </figure>

 The addition of charcoal is really for spectacle.
 I mentioned charcoal bread in my [charcoal ice cream video](http://eastmeetskitchen.com/videos/recipes/charcoal-ice-cream/).
 There is no flavor and is safe to consume.
-Because of the sweetness, the bread would be amazing for breakfast or in French Toast, but the slight sweetness also pairs well in a savory sandwich.
+Because of the sweetness, the bread would be amazing for breakfast or in French toast, but the slight sweetness also pairs well in a savory sandwich.

 <figure>
     <img src="/images/274-1.jpg">